jasonbae1219/Codeacademy/README.md

 | On Going       |full-stack engineer       |HTML, CSS, JavaScript, React.js, API, Node.js, SQL, Node            |

-Claimer: I do not possess the copyrights of the materials inside this repo.
-The repo's purpose is purely to store and for reviewing my work personally.
+Claimer: I do not possess the copyrights of the materials inside this repo The repo's purpose is purely to store and for reviewing my work personally.